TorchJD/torchjd/README.md

 The main way to use TorchJD is to replace the usual call to `loss.backward()` by a call to `torchjd.backward` or `torchjd.mtl_backward`, depending on the use-case.

-The following example shows how to use TorchJD to train a multi-task model with Jacobian Descent, using [UPGrad](https://torchjd.org/docs/aggregation/upgrad/).
+The following example shows how to use TorchJD to train a multi-task model with Jacobian descent, using [UPGrad](https://torchjd.org/docs/aggregation/upgrad/).

 ```python